ysaikai/ysaikai.github.io/_pages/teaching.md

   - numerical analysis and stochastic simulation (contents)
   - R & RStudio (tool)
   - R Markdown (communication)
-- Despite the use of R, it is NOT for statistics or data science.
+- Despite the use of R, it is NOT statistics or data science.

 ### Tentative lecture schedule
 The topics are subject to change.
 Some topics are heavier than others, taking more than a week.